Actyx/Actyx/web/developer.actyx.com/docs/quickstart.md

 ## Further reading

-- Learn more about ActyxOS and how to use it in the [ActyxOS docs](/docs/os/getting-started/installation)
+- Learn more about ActyxOS and how to use it in the [ActyxOS docs](./os/getting-started/installation.md)
-- Dive into the Actyx Pond and its fishes in the [Actyx Pond docs](/docs/pond/getting-started/installation)
+- Dive into the Actyx Pond and its fishes in the [Actyx Pond docs](./pond/getting-started.md)
+- Check out what else you can do with the CLI in the [Actyx CLI docs](./cli/getting-started.md)

 ## Troubleshooting